edwinm/bitstorm.org/weblogdata/weblog/2022-12/Intl.md

 ### Erdogan time

 An interesting example took place in Turkey in 2015.
-Winter time would start October 25, but because there were elections on November 1, this was made a few weeks in advance moved to November 8, so that there was an extra hour of light for voters.
+Winter time would start October 25th, but because there were elections on November 1st, the start of Winter time was moved to November 8th, so that there was an extra hour of light for voters.
+This change of the start of Winter time was done only a few weeks in advance.
 Microsoft, Apple, Google (Android) released updates quickly, but as you can imagine, not all systems were updated on time.
-The Turks lived with it for two weeks part of the clocks on normal time and another part on "Erdogan time".
+The Turks lived for two weeks with part of the clocks on normal time and another part on "Erdogan time".

 See also Matt Johnson-Pint's On the Timing of [Time Zone Changes](https://codeofmatt.com/on-the-timing-of-time-zone-changes/) for other examples of time zone chaos.